Explicit error bounds for Markov chain Monte Carlo: Conductance and the Cheeger inequality

 Let $(D,\D)$ be a measurable space.
 Assume $K$ is a transition kernel defined on $(D,\D)$ which is reversible with respect to a probability measure $\pi$.
 The \emph{conductance} of the transition kernel $K$ is defined by

 Let $(X_n)_{n\in\N}$ be a Markov chain with transition kernel $K$ and initial distribution $\pi$.
-Then the enumerator of the ratio within the definition of the conductance is the probability of $X_1 \in A$ and $X_2 \in A^c$.
+Then the numerator of the ratio within the definition of the conductance is the probability of $X_1 \in A$ and $X_2 \in A^c$.
 Hence one has

-The conductance of $K$ is the infimum over sets $A\in\D$ with $0<\pi(A)\leq1/2$ of the probability that $X_2\in A^c$ under the condition that $X_1\in A$.
+The conductance of $K$ is the infimum over sets $A\in\D$, with $0<\pi(A)\leq1/2$, of the probability that $X_2\in A^c$ under the condition that $X_1\in A$.

 The Markov operator $P$, given by $Pf(x)=\int_D f(y)\, K(x,\dint y)$, is self-adjoint on $L_2=L_2(D,\pi)$.
 For $f\in L_2$ let $S(f)=\int_D f(x)\,\pi(\dint x)$ and let

 Furthermore we define